 - Restart Windows.

-Hope this article helped you restore the missing Windows Defender service on your Windows 10 computer.
+I hope this article helped you restore the missing Windows Security Center and Microsoft Defender Antivirus services.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: